cBioPortal/cbioportal/docs/Import-reference-genome.md

 A digital nucleic acid sequence database assembled by scientists as a representative example of a species' set of genes.
 Reference genomes can be accessed online using dedicated browsers such as Ensembl or UCSC Genome Browser.

 ### Why does reference genomes matter?
-Raw reads from the sequencer are often aligned to the reference genome of the tissue sample.
-Use the same reference genome used the alignment help us accurately identify the chromosomal location of the gene and the position of cyto-genetic bands within a chromosome.
+Raw reads from sample tissue are often aligned to a particular reference genome.
+Choose the same reference genome used by the alignment help us accurately identify the chromosomal location of the gene and the position of cyto-genetic bands within a chromosome.

-## Steps to load reference genome(s) to the database
+## How to load reference genome(s) to the database?

 ##1. prepare a tab delimited txt file with the following fields:
 1. species: the name of organic species e.g human